Nuxalk language: Events

-This may also have a benefactive gloss when used with events involving less activity of their participant (e.g. nuyamł-tus ti-ʔimlk-tx ti-ʔimmllkī-tx 'the man made/let the boy sing'/'the man sang for the boy'), while in events with more active participants only the causative gloss is possible.
-In the later group even more active verbs have a preference for the affix -lx- (implying passive experience) before the causative suffix.
+This may also have a benefactive gloss when used with events involving less activity of their participant (e.g. nuyamlh-tus ti-7imlk-tc ti-7immllkii-tc 'the man made/let the boy sing'/'the man sang for the boy'), while in events with more active participants only the causative gloss is possible.
+In the later group even more active verbs have a preference for the affix -lc- (implying passive experience) before the causative suffix.

 The executor in a transitive sentence always precedes the experiencer.
 However, when an event is proceeded by a lone participant, the semantic content of the event determines whether the participant is an executor or an experiencer.
-This can only be determined syntactically if the participant is marked by the preposition ʔuł-, which marks the experience.
+This can only be determined syntactically if the participant is marked by the preposition 7ulh-, which marks the experience.

-Some events are inherently transitive or intransitive, but some may accept multiple valencies (e.g. ʔanayk 'to be needy'/'to want [something]').
+Some events are inherently transitive or intransitive, but some may accept multiple valencies (e.g. 7anayk 'to be needy'/'to want [something]').

 Prepositions may mark experiencers, and must mark implements.
 Any participants which are not marked by prepositions are focussed.
 There are three voices, which allow either the executor, the experiencer, or both to have focus: